-Astronomers have used the Hubble space telescope to get a close-up view of a remarkable head-on collision of two asteroids.
+Astronomers have used the Hubble space telescope to get a close-up view of a remarkable head-on crash between two asteroids.
 The giant space rocks created a spectacular trail of debris as they collided at 11,000mph – five times the speed of a rifle bullet – between the orbits of Mars and Jupiter.

 I have been a journalist and author for over 40 years.
 I have written for magazines including BBC Sky at Night BBC Focus, Astronomy Now, Radio Times and I was editor of Popular Astronomy.
 I have also written three books on astronomy and contributed to others.
 I am a Fellow of the Royal Astronomical Society and help run the Society for Popular Astronomy to help beginners to astronomy.